MuayThaiLegz/ScientificMethod_ForInvesting-/README.md

 ---

+* Data

 We used SinFin to download our csv files.

  ![simfin](https://d7jore0ln5m9i.cloudfront.net/logo2.png)

 ---
+* About

 As mentioned above we restricted ourselves to just the balance sheet and here is a breakdown of the Pandas DataFrames we sliced and concatenated to better be able to display values.
-We found that a time frame of four year helped deal with irregual
+We found that a time frame of four year helped deal with irregular availability of companies and availability of that years balance sheet.

+* Python Code Examples
 ```
 mask = us_balance_annual.index.get_level_values(level=1) > 2014 | (us_balance_annual.index.get_level_values(level=1) == 2018)
 us_balance_annual_ = us_balance_annual.loc[mask]